quicwg/base-drafts/draft-ietf-quic-http.md

 A client has more flexibility in the value it chooses for the Push ID in a GOAWAY that it sends.
-A value of 2^62 - 1 indicates that the server can continue fulfilling pushes promised while fulfilling outstanding requests, and the client can continue granting push credit as needed (see
+A value of 2^62 - 1 indicates that the server can continue fulfilling pushes promised while processing outstanding requests, and the client can continue granting push credit as needed (see
 {{frame-max-push-id}}).
 A smaller value indicates the client will reject pushes with Push IDs greater than or equal to this value.
 Like the server, the client